OpusCapita/react-crudeditor/README.md

             component: <FieldInputComponent|string>,

-            ?props: <object, the component props to overwrite defaults>, ?valueProp: {
+            ?props: <object, the component props to overwrite defaults>, ?value: {
-              ?name: <string, a name of component prop with field value>,
+              ?propName: <string, a name of component prop with field value>,

               /*
                * Redundant for an embedded FieldInputComponent,